keptn-contrib/servicenow-service/usecase/README.md

 ![servicenow keptn bridge](./assets/servicenow-keptn-bridge.png)

 Check the `ItemsController` service in the `production` stage in Dynatrace.
 After keptn has finished running the deployment of the carts service you should see the newly created events.
-The open problem in Dynatrace should automatically close a few minutes after the remediation workflow successfully completes and a comment will also show on the problem comments incicating that the workflow executed successfully:
+The open problem in Dynatrace should automatically close a few minutes after the remediation workflow successfully completes and a comment will also show on the problem comments indicating that the workflow executed successfully:

 **ItemsController Service events**